 4Parish Group Limited is a fiduciary and corporate services provider.
 In consideration to the sellers for the acquisition the Company, via its wholly owned subsidiary, APQ Corporate Services, paid a net amount of \$4,095,630 cash consideration to the sellers.
 APQ Capital Services Limited, a wholly owned subsidiary of the Company, issued 268,000 Convertible Preference Shares (convertible into ordinary shares in APQ Global) to the sellers at price of \$10 per share.
-The Company additionally issued 1.0 million warrants in APQ Global with an exercise price equal of 70.94 pence, to the Sellers.
+The Company additionally issued 1.0 million warrants in APQ Global with an exercise price equal of 40.19 pence, to the sellers.
 Total consideration is valued at \$6,883,332 which the Company invested in APQ Corporate Services Limited to facilitate this investment.
+The share warrants and convertible preference shares were cancelled during the year as set out in notes 19 and 22.